mpcoronado/CMSC137_Project1/README.md

 # CMSC137_Project1
 Name: Ma.
 Ara P. Coronado

-Compile both Server.java and Client.java in two terminals: javac Server.java and javac Client.java
+Compile both Server.java and Client.java in two terminals

+    javac Server.java and
+    javac Client.java

-Run both compiled program, server first, in the terminal: java Server and java Client
+Run both compiled program, server first, in the terminal

+    java Server and
+    java Client

-Press ctrc-c in the terminal to stop or close the server
+Press ctrl-c in the terminal to stop or close the server